By David Schwager for CoinWeek …..

 As certification continued to become a more important part of the coin market, the number and variety of labels grew.
 NGC and ANACS began offering distinctive packaging for early releases, and all major certifiers began to assign pedigrees to coins based on events, collections, hoards, sets, and discoveries.
 Coins recovered from shipwrecks, for example, are understandably popular, but tying a raw coin to a wreck could be difficult.
 Grading certifiers began guaranteeing not only grade and authenticity but also provenance, when they issued shipwreck labels such as those for SS Central America (2002, PCGS), SS Republic (2004, NGC), and El Cazador (2005, ANACS).

 Today, the choices are even greater.
-For example, an eBay search for this year’s 2017 High Relief American Liberty $100 gold coin finds it with nine different labels, with some certifying the coin as an early release, others commemorating the 225th anniversary of the United States Mint, and others bearing the signature of one of the coin’s designers, Thomas Cleveland.
+For example, an eBay search for 2017 High Relief American Liberty $100 gold coin finds nine different labels, with some certifying the coin as an early release, others commemorating the 225th anniversary of the United States Mint, and others bearing the signature of one of the coin’s designers, Thomas Cleveland.
 Consider the list below a first attempt at a taxonomy of labels:

 - Signature – Has the original or replica signature of a noteworthy person connected with the coin, often the coin’s designer or a Mint director.
 Example: National Baseball Hall of Fame member signatures on 2014 Baseball commemorative holders (PCGS).